hainworldhq/hain-whitepaper/03-framework-structure.md

 **HAINIZE**
 Toolkit and developer entry

 This is not yet a large system map.
-It is a clean first-order structure.
+It is a clean first-order [conceptual structure](https://github.com/hainworldhq/hain-glossary/blob/main/terms/conceptual-structure.md).

 ## Why this matters for future evolution